• Menu

 Petition for Contribution: A Sixty-Second Seminar in Workers’ Compensation Claims Handling

-February 1, 2023 // by Law Firm of Friedman + Bartoumian// Leave a Comment
+February 1, 2023 // by Law Offices of Heywood G. Friedman// Leave a Comment

 When multiple employers or insurance companies share liability for an industrial injury, the injured worker is allowed to choose which of those defendants they want to administer the benefits they are entitled to receive.
 The elected entity then handles the entire claim subject to their right to seek contribution from the other defendants.
 Having written that, to avoid a forfeiture, there are some fine points of law which the administrator must adhere to.
 In today’s blog we will explain them!